College of Communication, Fine Arts and Media

 The School of Communication requires students to earn a minimum of “C” in all major course work.
 Furthermore, students who take sophomore level or above journalism and media communication courses, or junior level or above communication studies courses must maintain at least a 2.25 cumulative GPA.

-The unit of Art & Art History requires students maintain a cumulative 2.5 GPA in all art courses.
-Studio majors must maintain a 3.0 GPA in their concentration studio areas.
-Students seeking K-12 certification must adhere to the GPA/grading standards set for the UNO Educator Preparation Program.
+The School of the Arts requires students to earn a minimum of “C” in all major course work.
+Students pursuing the BFA in Studio Arts must maintain a 3.0 GPA in all art courses including the BFA sequence.
+Students seeking Art, K-12 certification must adhere to the GPA/grading standards set for the UNO Educator Preparation Program.

 The School of Music requires a 2.5 GPA in all music courses.
 Students enrolled in the Bachelor of Music, performance concentration must maintain a 3.0 average in their major applied field.
 Students seeking K-12 certification must adhere to the GPA/grading standards set for the UNO Educator Preparation Program